ZhaoYuLeo/cs61a/notes/week07.md

    And another kind of problem might be um for two nodes at the same depth but not necessarily direct siblings um which one's the biggest or something like that like yeah what's the largest difference between two nodes that are at the same depth and this um it similarly involves just processing the whole tree but at the same time keeping track of an additional piece of information which is what depth you're at.

-   Y: but let me offer another thought here is processing data in a tree is just a slightly more complicated than processing data in a list so in a list you have neighbor elements right there are indexes different by one.
+   Farid: but let me offer another thought here is processing data in a tree is just a slightly more complicated than processing data in a list so in a list you have neighbor elements right there are indexes different by one.
 In a tree you have the parent-child relationship but if I want to know for example that John was just saying what the smallest element in the list I've got to traverse the whole list if I want to know what the smallest element in the tree is I have to traverse the whole tree and there's <u>a couple different ways</u> of doing that. <u>You can go all the way down and then start making you way back</u> and the only other example I could think of too was that same notion of maybe you want to come because there's there's another sort of dimension if you will to a tree it's just not the ordering there's sort of the depth ordering that's the only other thing I can think about in which case as you're traversing a tree you have to keep track of that sort of informantion and then sort of analyze things at the back end.